TheoMcCabe/TheoMcCabe/README.md

 Hey I'm Theo McCabe

-Consultant in Software Engineering and Leadership

-I work mainly in Architecture C# DevOps & TDD
+I work in Software Leadership, focusing on DevOps Architecture & Testing

 Also an active open-source contributer, focusing on Generative AI